-Since launching our adolescent strategy in 2017, we have provided over 4 million adolescents with the reproductive choice they need to pursue their own futures.
+In 2022, we supported nearly 2 million adolescents to access reproductive choice, so they can pursue their own futures.
 Now, we need to work in partnership to make this a reality for everyone.

 A fairer future is within reach, we need your support to get there.

 Reproductive choice changes lives.
 Together, we can make choice possible for women and girls, giving them what they need to thrive.

 When girls complete their education, they unlock a world of opportunity.
 They can pursue a career, break the cycle of poverty and build a more gender-equal, sustainable world.

 Keep up to date with all things related to reproductive choice and rights.
 Sign up to our newsletter and join our community of reproductive rights advocates.

 Whether you give time, money, or expertise, your investment could benefit women and families for generations to come.
 Want to join our vision and help us make choice a reality for everyone?